rototor/pdfbox-graphics2d/README.md

 (which are draw using Graphics2D using this library) with &lt;object&gt; HTML tags.

 ## Changes

+Version 0.17:
+ - Upgrade the PDFBox version to 2.0.12

 Versoin 0.16:
  - Added new method ```disposeDanglingChildGraphics()``` to cleanup all dangling child graphics.
 This allows to use this graphics adapter with